 The state of Washington appropriates funds to the community college system as a whole.
 The State Board for Community and Technical Colleges (SBCTC) then allocates monies to each college.
-In fiscal year 2022, the SBCTC allocated funds to each of the 34 colleges based on three-year average FTE actuals.
-This method of allocation will continue in FY2023.
+In FY24, the SBCTC allocated funds to each of the 34 colleges based on three-year average FTE actuals.
+This method of allocation will continue in FY25.

-State supported enrollments decreased 12% or 256 FTE-S (full time equivalent students) in 2022.
-The lower division FTE-S decreased by 231 of which 5 of those were basic skills non-tuition paying enrollments and the baccalaureate program FTE-S decreased by 25.
-This enrollment decrease resulted in tuition and fees decreasing by a net of \$1.02 million, even with a 2.8% tuition rate increase.
-A significant factor in the decrease is attributable to the COVID-19 pandemic, which is continuing to impact enrollments.
+State supported enrollments increased 11% or 141 FTE-S (full time equivalent students) in FY24.
+In addition, the tuition rate increased 3.69%.
+Despite these increases tuition and fees slightly decreased by a net of \$227K due to the increase in state and federal student aid.
+Enrollments have been continuing to slowly increase after the sharp decrease attributable to the COVID-19 pandemic.
 Pell grant, as well as auxiliary enterprise sales, revenues generally follow enrollment trends.
-The College's enrollment softened during FY22, and these revenue sources showed a decrease as well.
+The College's enrollment increased during FY24, and these revenue sources showed increases as well.

-In 2022, grant and contract operating revenues decreased by \$1.07 million when compared 2021.
-In FY22, state and local grants and contracts revenue decreased by \$1.1 million while federal grants and contracts revenue showed little change when compared to FY21.
-For state and local grants and contracts, the main changes were decreases of \$391K for the Dept of Commerce Mobile Lab grant, \$450K for the ECEAP Summer Family Support grant, \$430K in Running Start, and \$602K for Washington College Grant and increases of \$543K in ECEAP, \$137K for the Green Hill School contract and \$110K for the new Childcare Stabilization Grant.
+In 2024, grant and contract operating revenues increased by \$1.89 million when compared 2023.
+In FY24, state and local grants and contracts revenue increased by \$1.73 million while federal grants and contracts revenue showed little change when compared to FY23.
+For state and local grants and contracts, the main changes were increases of \$362K in ECEAP, \$234K from the Chehalis SAI Project, \$824K in Running Start, \$118K in Opportunity Grant CTS, and \$401K for Washington College Grant.
+In addition, there were decreases of \$190K for the Early ECEAP grant, \$125K for the BS-Computer Science contract, \$281K for Running Start ESSER grant and \$253K for the Cedar Creek contract.
+The rest of the net increase in state and local grants and contract revenue is made up of several smaller increases and decreases.